Your Rights When Buying Second-Hand Goods in England & Wales

 Your rights depend almost entirely on whether you are buying from a trader or a private individual.
 Getting this wrong is the single most common mistake buyers make.

 A trader is anyone acting for purposes relating to their trade, business, craft or profession — a car dealer, a charity shop, a pawnbroker, a refurbisher selling on eBay, a vintage clothing shop.
 If a business entity or someone running a regular commercial operation is on the other side of the transaction, the Consumer Rights Act 2015 applies.
+See our fuller guide to the Consumer Rights Act 2015 for how the trader/consumer split works across goods, digital content and services generally.

 A private seller is an individual who is genuinely selling their own goods outside any business context — a neighbour selling their old sofa, someone clearing their attic on Facebook Marketplace, a private car seller on Autotrader.
 The CRA 2015 does not apply to these transactions at all.